 We conclude that the top interactions on their own did not explain much of the genetic variance of MDD.
 The different statistical interaction methods we used in the present study did not identify the same pairs of interacting markers.
 Genetic interaction studies may uncover previously unsuspected effects that could provide novel insights into MDD risk, but much larger sample sizes are needed before this strategy can be powerfully applied.

 Lekman, Magnus; Hössjer, Ola; Andrews, Peter; Källberg, Henrik; Uvehag, Daniel; Charney, Dennis; Manji, Husseini; Rush, John A.; McMahon, Frances J.; Moore, Jason H; and Kockum, Ingrid, "The Genetic Interacting Landscape of 63 Candidate Genes in Major Depressive Disorder: An Explorative Study" (2014).
-Open Dartmouth: Faculty Open Access Articles.
+Dartmouth Scholarship.
 3424.